 If you remember your Apple ID and passcode, before you factory reset, you should:

-• Log out from all apps and services: go through each app and log out.
+- Log out from all apps and services: go through each app and log out.
+That gives you another route if the built-in iPhone tools feel too limited for the result you want.

 Can I restore iPhone settings to defaults?